aka: Harder Than It Looks

 - The "Cute 'em Up" sub-genre, a variation of the Shoot Em Ups and Bullet Hell genres, with everything replaced with cute cartoon creatures, like bunnies, penguins, and kitties.
 Rarely localized outside of Japan, and then usually just in PAL regions, those unfamiliar with these games may think these games would be easy or even "kiddie".
 Don't do that!

 - Touhou Project might very well be the most well known example.
 Fans know what to expect.
 Those who aren't go in for the loads of cute little girls in frilly dresses living in a cheerful fairy land, only to find out at about level 2 or 3 that these little girls love shooting enough ordnance to carpet bomb the entire United States.
 And Touhou is actually not particularly hard compared to other games that would fit this entry.

-- The Pocky And Rocky series is one of the few to be localized in North America.
+- The Pocky And Rocky series, a game where the eponymous characters are a Chibi Miko and a raccoon dog, is one of the few to be localized in North America.

 - The Parodius is a light-hearted, colorful take on Konami's other shoot-em-up mainstay Gradius - and is just as Nintendo Hard.